kenchoong/setel2/README.md

 >
 > $ this expose localhost port 7000 http://localhost:7000/orders

 This will initialize 3 service `gateway`, `order`, `payment` and 1 `mongodb`, initialize admin user for the db at the beginning.
 And expose to port 7000.

-Below is all the endpoint and also params, `http://localhost:7000`, a full documentation will be at  `http://localhost:7000/api`
+Below is all the endpoint and also params, `http://localhost:7000`, a full documentation in Swagger will be at [http://localhost:7000/api](http://localhost:7000/api)

 - `POST /orders` : Create order, json body